 Cost of CareTrends & Insights

-We started tracking the cost of care 16 years ago and have been trusted expert since.
+We started tracking the cost of care 16 years ago and have been a trusted expert since.

 Since 2004, families across America have counted on us to help them understand the cost of care.
 Our research in 441 cities and towns across all 50 states has not only helped individuals plan for their own care but helped policymakers with forecasting and legislative reform.
 Over the years, we’ve tracked various trends that have come and gone but one thing hasn’t changed: long term care costs for nursing homes, assisted living facilities, and in-home care are higher than most people have planned for and only continue to rise.